mitchelljohnson3/hw10-employee-manager/README.md

     This program will allow you ( a company ) to manage your company database using a simple command line tool This program is started using 'node db_controller.js' while inside of the CMS folder The UI is very simple to use

+	Remember to first initialize the local sql server using the initialize.sql file Then fill it with sample data using the seed.sql file

 #PSEUDO-CODE#